knightedcodemonkey/css/README.md

 > [!TIP]
 > Hash-prefixed specifiers defined in `package.json#imports` resolve automatically—no extra loader or `css()` options required.
 Reach for a custom resolver only when you need behavior beyond what `oxc-resolver` already mirrors.

+> [!NOTE]
+> Sass-specific prefixes such as `pkg:#button` live outside Node’s resolver and still need a shim.
+See [docs/sass-import-aliases.md](./docs/sass-import-aliases.md) for a drop-in helper that strips those markers before `@knighted/css` walks the graph.

 ```ts
 import { ResolverFactory } from 'enhanced-resolve'
 import { css } from '@knighted/css'